LAKSHMANARAMASAMY/Explainable-AV-XAI/README.md

 ## Important reproducibility note

-The manuscript states that 450 synthetic scenarios were generated, but it does not provide the original scenario-generation code, train/test split, random seed, target-label construction, or the complete displayed equation for every custom metric.
-Therefore this package separates:
+The manuscript states that 450 synthetic scenarios were generated, and this package separates:

 1. `src/reproduce\_reported\_results.py` — recreates manuscript tables/plots from values reported in the paper.
 2. `src/run\_reference\_pipeline.py` — a transparent reference implementation consistent with the described methodology.